fixpunkt-com/fp_masterquiz/Documentation/Configuration/Index.rst

   If it is still not working, you can disable the cHash-check in the install tool:
   [FE][pageNotFoundOnCHashError] = false
   Conclusion: use the Ajax-version only if you really need it.
+  But new since version 7.2.0: some parameters can be excluded from the cHash generation if you enable it via the "Extension Configuration".
+Then you don´t need to change enforceValidation or pageNotFoundOnCHashError.

 - *Important*: if you don´t use the plugin
   "Show a selected quiz and use a pagebrowser (you need to select the storage folder too)" /